D3nesyan/D3nesyan/README.md

 ## 🔭 What I’m doing
  - Maintaining ArrowOS for Redmi Note 7 (lavender)
- - Studying as a Kokosei
+ - Studying as a student

 ## ☕ Buy me a cup of coffee
  - [爱发电](https://afdian.net/@Ratoriku)